 - Fewer sleeping spaces

-- Accessing primary sleeping space requires you to climb a ladder
+- Accessing the primary sleeping space requires you to climb a ladder

 - Smaller kitchen with smaller appliances